-In Kentucky, Ohio, and (for the first time) Pennsylvania, the cumulative COVID-19 mortality rates of white residents remained higher than those of Black residents.
-In the nation, Black residents continue to have the highest mortality rate.
+In Kentucky and Ohio, the cumulative COVID-19 mortality rates of white residents remained higher than those of Black residents.
+In Pennsylvania and the nation as a whole, Black residents had the highest mortality rate.

 COVID-19 Adult Cumulative Mortality Rate by Race